Premier League: Chelsea v Everton tips

 That European victory was sandwiched in between domestic victories over Leeds and Leicester and though those six points will do little to change the complexion of their campaign, it does give the Blues new boss a bit of respite from the Stamford Bridge faithful.

-With this Chelsea following in their path, it makes you wonder if it is something to do with Potter’s style of play.
+With his Chelsea following in their path, it makes you wonder if it is something to do with Potter’s style of play.

-He has overseen 20 league games, 75% have seen two or fewer goals scored which is why I will be siding with UNDER 2.5 GOALS here.
+He has overseen 20 league games as Blues boss, 75% have seen two or fewer goals scored which is why I will be siding with UNDER 2.5 GOALS here.

 Everton will not mind a low scoring affair, in fact, no doubt their tactics will encourage one.